 The high-level event will be held online jointly with the Scottish Federation of Housing Associations (SFHA), a member of Housing Europe.
 Every year, more than 150 representatives of housing associations across Europe, policymakers, academics, researchers, architects, tenants and the civil society come together in an exchange that generates evidence-based policy suggestions on the key issues of the housing agenda.

 *Please note that all time slots are in BST time.
+We are starting at 10.00 CET.

 Moderated by Eddy Adams, URBACT Programme Level Expert & Social Innovation